 The summer exam season runs from 14th May to 29th June.

-GCSEs are changing and a new grading system is being phased in starting in 2017 with new number grades (9-1) for English, English Literature and Mathematics, in 2018 the majority of other subjects will also be graded 9 - 1.
+GCSEs are changing and a new grading system is being phased in and in 2018 the majority of subjects will be graded 9 - 1.

 Please be aware that because of the changes to GCSEs it will not be possible to compare any school's results with previous performances.